Zen-Master-SoSo/liquiphy/README.md

 	$ git clone https://github.com/swesterfeld/liquidsfz.git

-Follow the instructions found in the liquidsfz README.
+Follow the instructions found in the liquidsfz README to install.

 ## QuickStart Example